Queen Noor of Jordan: International agenda

 Queen Noor's international work focuses on environmental issues and the connection to human security with emphasis on water and ocean health.
 At the 2017 Our Ocean Conference, she delivered a keynote address on the link between climate change and ocean health with human security.
 Queen Noor is Patron of the International Union for Conservation of Nature, Founding and Emeritus President of BirdLife International, Trustee Emeritus of Conservation International, and an Ocean Elder.
 She was also chair of King Hussein Foundation International, a US non-profit 501(c)(3) which, since 2001, has awarded the King Hussein Leadership Prize.
 She is the president of the international board, the governing board of international movement for the UWC movement.

+She speaks Arabic, English and French.

 Widowhood

 King Hussein died on February 7, 1999, from lymphatic cancer.
 After his death, his first-born son, Abdullah II, became king and Hamzah became crown prince.
 In 2004, Prince Hamzah was unexpectedly stripped of his status as heir designate.
 On July 2, 2009, Abdullah named his eldest son as heir-apparent to the throne, thereby ending the previous five years' speculation over his successor.

-Noor divides her time among Jordan, the US (Washington, D.C.) and the United Kingdom (in London and at her country residence, Buckhurst Park, near Winkfield in Berkshire).
+Noor divides her time among Jordan, the United States (Washington, D.C.) and the United Kingdom (in London and at her country residence, Buckhurst Park, near Winkfield in Berkshire).
 She continues to work on behalf of numerous international organizations.
-She speaks Arabic, English and French.
-The queen also enjoys skiing, water skiing, tennis, sailing, horseback riding, reading, gardening and photography.
-She held amateur radio callsign JY1NH but the license has lapsed.
+She also enjoys skiing, water skiing, tennis, sailing, horseback riding, reading, gardening and photography.
+She held amateur radio callsign JY1NH, but the license has lapsed.